taniman/profit-trailer-enhancements/README.md

 1. Create a Realistic Feature Requests on this project
 2. Only 1 feature can be requested per issue, anything else will be closed
-3. Only Feature Requests with 2500+ thumbs up Qualify
+3. Only Feature Requests with 1337+ thumbs up Qualify

 ###Top 3 Best Liked Requests = 100% guaranteed implementation in the new features release

-So make sure you search before posting creating a new issue, or you will be splintering your chances
+So make sure you search before creating a new issue, or you will be splintering your chances

 # What is a new feature release
 PT Version Numbering starting with version 2.0